zwiebert/tronferno-mcu-bin/README.md

   It aims to provide all functionality of the original programming central 2411, but it also can do just plain up/down/stop commands, if you want just that.

-  * Command interfaces: USB, TCP, MQTT
+  * Command interfaces: USB, TCP, MQTT, HTTP
   * Supported by FHEM home server via specific module for USB connection
   * Can be integrated into homer servers via its MQTT interface